ClickerNZ/ED_Enhanced_T16000/README.md

 ### FEATURES

 This script uses "layers".
-I can assign (map) up to 5 actions to each button thereby maximising your HOTAS to perform up to 5x more ACTIONS per button.
+This version assigns (maps) up to 3 actions to many buttons button thereby increasing your HOTAS usefulness.

-(note: maximum layers = 5.
-This release only maps 3 each for some of the buttons)
+> NOTE: maximum layers per button = 5.

 I wrote this "ENHANCED" script because it's way better than the feeble attempt provided by Thrustmaster.

 It includes;
 - MapAxis statements for all critical axes
 - Curve settings for all axes